 - numbness or tingling in the hands or feet

 - slurred speech

-- changes in mental status, including confusion
+- changes in mental status, including confusion or loss of consciousness

 - loss of balance and coordination